raspberrypilearning/sock-puppet/en/step_2.md

 --- /task ---

 --- task ---
-When the puppet mouth is closed, the foil switch will be connected.

 Drag an `Pin is pressed`{:class='microbitinput'} block over `true`{:class='microbitlogic'}, and change to `P1`{:class='microbitinput'} in the dropdown menu.

 ![ALT TEXT](images/pressed.gif)